williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 ### Quantum Entanglement = More Integration

-If quantum IIT measures entanglement as integration, then entangled quantum systems might have very high Φ—potentially higher than classical systems that aren't entangled.
+If quantum IIT measures entanglement as integration, then entangled quantum systems might have very high Φ potentially higher than classical systems that aren't entangled.

 ### Quantum Coherence = Unified Processing